Rush Limbaugh's wife, Kathryn, announces his death on radio show

 Limbaugh died Wednesday at 70 years old from complications of lung cancer.
 He first learned of his cancer diagnosis in Jan.
 2020.
 Former President Donald Trump awarded the radio host the Presidential Medal of Freedom shortly thereafter during his State of the Union Address.

-"I, like you, very much wish Rush was behind this golden microphone right now welcoming you to another exceptional three hours of broadcasting," Limbaugh's wife, Kathryn, said on his show Wednesday in audio posted by The Daily Caller.
-"For over 32 years Rush has cherished you, his loyal audience, and always looked forward to every single show.
+"I, like you, very much wish Rush was behind this golden microphone right now welcoming you to another exceptional three hours of broadcasting," Limbaugh's wife, Kathryn, said on his show Wednesday.
+"For over 32 years, Rush has cherished you, his loyal audience, and always looked forward to every single show.
 It is with profound sadness I must share with you directly that our beloved Rush, my wonderful husband, passed away this morning due to complications from lung cancer."

 RUSH LIMBAUGH, CONSERVATIVE TALK RADIO PIONEER, DEAD AT 70